nginx/unit-docs/source/configuration.rst

 Targets
 *******

-You can configure up to 254 individual entry points for a single PHP
+You can configure up to 254 individual entry points for a single PHP app:
-application:

 .. code-block:: json